 #5 If you leave the travel guide at home, you will experience a fresher and more exciting journey

-I´ll recommend you to try this tip on your next trip: Don’t look up your destination before you get there and start with fresh eyes.
+I´ll recommend you to try this tip on your next trip: Don’t look up your destination at all, before you get there and start with fresh eyes.
 In Barcelona for example I decided to not open up a travel guide after half of the journey has passed.
-I was surprised to find out, that some of the places I discovered by accident were pretty often famous spots in the travel guide.
-But as I´ve found the places by myself I felt way more connected to them, because I discovered their beauty by myself instead of just following the paths of other people that have already been there.
-So for me it felt like I looked at the streets and (famous) spots with opener eyes and greater enthusiasm, than if I would have purposefully run to a sightseeing spot just to check it out.
+I was surprised to find out, that some of the places I discovered by accident, were pretty often famous spots in the travel guide.
+But as I´ve found the places by myself, I felt way more connected to them, because I discovered their beauty by myself, instead of just following the paths of other people that have already been there.
+So for me it felt like I looked at the streets and (famous) spots with opener eyes and greater enthusiasm, than if I would have purposefully run to a sightseeing spot, just to check it out.

 #6 Hostels: Your roommates are either send from heaven or hell

 I was not even aware of how quickly another person could make me furious with rage in a few minutes, before I stayed in a hostel for the first time.
 Clearly there are also the good roommates, in some you even fall in love with (cheers to my gorgeous boyfriend), but mostly you rarely have the same daily routine as your roommates.
 Those who like to get up early will be annoyed by night owls, who rush into the room at dawn, throw down chairs, turn on the flashy ceiling lights for something that feels like hours and leave the bathroom door open, so that you can listen to their little toilet concert – thank you, Nate.
 Is was really great.
 Every.
 Single.
 Night!

 Even dirty rooms and unwashed roommates can bring you to the edge, but luckily most roommates are quite respectful and friendly.
 In mixed rooms I have also had more positive experiences than in pure girl dorms.
 So I mostly recommend a mixed room to you guys.